How Abstract Logo Design Builds Real Authority

 Colour plays a crucial role in abstract logo design.
 Colour becomes a primary communicator of brand values without literal imagery to anchor meaning.

 Consider the Mastercard logo – two overlapping circles in red and yellow.
-The warm colours evoke optimism and energy, while the overlap creates orange, suggesting creativity and enthusiasm.
+The warm colours evoke optimism and energy, while the overlap creates an orange hue, suggesting creativity and enthusiasm.
 The simplicity of the shapes allows the colour relationship to take centre stage.

 Abstract logos often employ colour in ways that: